NRSG - Nursing

 NRSG 601 Advanced Health Assessment: 3 Credits (2 Lec, 1 Lab)

-This graduate nursing course focuses on advanced health assessment of individuals.
-Course content will address documenting and validating information about the health status of the client, analyzing and synthesizing the information, and making clinical decisions about health.
-It includes assessment of normal and abnormal physiological and psychosocial processes relevant to gender and cultures across the lifespan.
+(F, Sp) This course focuses on advanced health assessment of individuals.
+Course content will address documenting, validating, and synthesizing information about the health status; making clinical decisions about health; and assessing physiological and psychosocial processes relevant to gender and cultures across the lifespan.

 NRSG 602 Adv Physio/Pathophysiology: 4 Credits (4 Lec)

-This graduate nursing course provides a comprehensive examination of the physiological functioning and common pathophysiological alterations in humans.
-Course content builds on the fundamentals of anatomy, physiology, and pathology.
-Pathophysiology will be examined from the sub cellular level through to major body systems.
+(F, Sp) This course provides an examination of the physiological functioning and common pathophysiological alterations in humans.
 This course will focus on the etiology, pathogenesis, developmental and environmental influences, and clinical manifestations of injury and disease.

 NRSG 603 Advanced Pharmacology I: 2 Credits (2 Lec)

-PREREQUISITE: SAT216Q and NRSG 387R or NRSG 489R. -This graduate nursing course advances the student’s capacity for critical review of the literature from across disciplines in order to improve clinical outcomes by way of evidence based/informed practice
+PREREQUISITE: SAT216Q and NRSG 387R or NRSG 489R.
+(F, Sp) -This graduate nursing course advances the student’s capacity for critical review of the literature from across disciplines to improve clinical outcomes by way of evidence based/informed practice

 NRSG 605 Evidence Based Practice II: 3 Credits (3 Lec)